Postgraduate (12 months, 15 months full-time, part-time)

-This course will prepare you for a career as a creative writer or in related areas such as publishing and the media, but will also give you critical and analytical skills valued by many employers.
+Our MA Creative Writing will help you prepare for a career as a creative writer or in related areas such as publishing and the media, but will also give you critical and analytical skills valued by many employers.

-The major project at the end of the course will allow you to present up to 15,000 words of your chosen writing project, including a critical commentary.
+The major project at the end of the course will allow you to submit up to 15,000 words of your own writing project, including a critical commentary.

-In addition to our Creative Writing and Publishing events series, the department organises many extra-curricular activities, like the annual three-day trip to Stratford-upon-Avon, poetry and writing evenings, and research symposia and conferences.
+As well as creative writing and publishing events, we organise many extra-curricular activities such as our annual trip to Stratford-upon-Avon, poetry and writing evenings, and research symposia and conferences.

 The part-time course fee assumes that you're studying at half the rate of a full-time student (50% intensity).
 Course fees will be different if you study over a longer period.
 All fees are for guidance purposes only.